 MedlinePlus Genetics provides information about Langerhans cell histiocytosisMore About This Health Condition

-MAP3K1 gene mutations have also been identified in people with 46,XY disorder of sex development, which is also known as partial gonadal dysgenesis.
-These mutations likely have similar but less pronounced effects on signaling related to sexual development than those that cause Swyer syndrome (described above).
-Affected individuals may have external genitalia that do not look clearly male or clearly female (ambiguous genitalia) or other abnormalities of the genitals and reproductive organs.
+MAP3K1 gene variants have also been identified in people with 46,XY disorder of sex development, which is also known as partial gonadal dysgenesis.
+These variants likely have similar but less severe effects on signaling pathways involved in sex development than those that cause Swyer syndrome (described above).
+Affected individuals may have external genitalia that do not look clearly male or clearly female or other abnormalities of the genitals and reproductive organs.

 Other Names for This Gene

 - mitogen-activated protein kinase kinase kinase 1, E3 ubiquitin protein ligase